SnapLogic/developer.snaplogic.com/source/index.html.md

 // Also, use the "docLink" parameter to set a link to the documentation
 @General(title = "Single Doc Generator", purpose = "Generates one document and completes",
         author = "Your Company Name", docLink = "http://yourdocslinkhere.com")
+// This Snap does not permit input views for demonstration purposes, however, in practice, there
-// There is no input view for this Snap
+// should almost always be an input view
-@Inputs(min = 0, max = 0)
+@Inputs(min = 0, max = 1, accepts = {ViewType.DOCUMENT})
-// This Snap has exactly one document output view
+// This snap has exactly one document output view (min = 1, max = 1).
 // Snaps can also have binary output i.e., offers={ViewType.BINARY}
 @Outputs(min = 1, max = 1, offers = {ViewType.DOCUMENT})
-// This Snap has an optional document error view
+// This snap has an optional document error view(min = 1, max = 1).
+// Snaps can also have binary error view i.e., offers={ViewType.BINARY}
-@Errors(min = 0, max = 1, offers = {ViewType.DOCUMENT})
+@Errors(min = 1, max = 1, offers = {ViewType.DOCUMENT})
-// Version number of the Snap
+// Version number of the snap
 @Version(snap = 1)
-// This Snap belongs to SnapCategory.READ as is does not require input.
+// This snap belongs to SnapCategory.READ as it is idempotent.
 @Category(snap = SnapCategory.READ)
 public class SingleDocGenerator implements Snap {
     private static final Logger log = LoggerFactory.getLogger(SingleDocGenerator.class);